hrogat/coding-agent/README.md

 - **Intelligent Agent Routing**: Automatically classifies tasks and routes to the appropriate agent
 - **Directory Context**: Agents can access and analyze files in a specified directory
 - **File System Integration**: Automatically reads project structure and file contents for context-aware responses
+- **File Writing Capability**: Agents can automatically create and modify files on the filesystem

 ## Prerequisites